gb8may/devops_mentoring/README.md

-# devops_mentoring
+# DevOps Mentoring Project
-DevOps mentoring project

-GITHUB
+## GITHUB

-1 - Clone repository
+1. Clone repository
-2 - Create branch with your name
+2. Create branch with your name
-3 - Create directory with your name on your branch
+3. Create directory with your name on your branch
-4 - Submit a Pull Request for main branch
+4. Submit a Pull Request for main branch